 9. Specialized Travel

-Specialized travel can also be arranged for specific groups, such as corporations or organizations (garden or cooking clubs for example).
+They can also curate travel arrangements for niche groups, such as corporations or hobby-based organizations like gardening or cooking clubs.

 10. Vacation Packages